MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/communication-compliance.md

 ## How to use communication compliance in Microsoft Teams

 Communication compliance and Microsoft Teams are tightly integrated and can help minimize communication risks in your organization.
-After you've configured your first communication compliance policies, you can actively manage inappropriate Microsoft Teams messages and content that are automatically flagged in alerts.
+After you've configured your first communication compliance policies, you can actively manage inappropriate Microsoft Teams messages and content that is automatically flagged in alerts.

 ### Getting started